bpvcode/Cloud-And-Devops/training-material/kubedev/006-Module7-Docker-first-module/docker-exercises/exercise_1_and_2/mongodb/README.md

     mongo:4.4.3
 ```

-Refresh MongoDB Compass - Check that we have the same data although the container has been deleted and restarted:
+8 - Refresh MongoDB Compass - Check that we have the same data although the container has been deleted and restarted

 ![restore data](mongo_compass_2.png)